KosinskiLab/pyTME/doc/quickstart/installation.rst

 .. _installation-section:

-This section provides instructions on how to install |project|.
-We recommend creating an installation enviroment for a clean and isolated setup.
-Available options for different use cases are outlined in the tabs below.
+We recommend creating a virtual environment for a clean and isolated setup.

 .. tab-set::